technomancy/bussard/doc/intro3.md

     ls /usr/news

-Let's take a look at the "soc.tana" group, which has discussion about the Tana Protectorate, which is the government that controls the system you're currently in.
+Let's take a look at the "soc.tana" group, which has discussion about the Tana Protectorate, the government that controls the system you're currently in.

     cd /usr/news/soc.tana